Shenzhen Middle School: Shenzhen Middle School Student Activity Association

-Shenzhen Middle School Student Activity Association is a student-run organization aimed towards organizing high-quality student activities and providing technical support for routine activities in the school.
+Shenzhen Middle School Student Activity Association is a school-class student-run organization aimed towards organizing high-quality student activities and providing technical support for routine activities in the school.
 Its biggest activities include the Shenzhen Middle School's Top Ten Singers Competition, and the annual New Year Fete.

 Shenzhen Middle School Model United Nations

 Shenzhen Middle School Model United Nations is the organizer of Pan-Pearl River Delta Model United Nation Conference For High School Students (PPRDMUN), the largest and most weighty MUN conference in Southern China.

 Shenzhen Middle School Science Association

 Shenzhen Middle School Science Association is a club where students communicate with others on scientific issues.
 There're five academic divisions so far - the Mathematics, Physics, Chemistry, Biology, and Computer Science.

 The Shenzhen Middle SchoolScience Association provides its members with high-qualified academic courses, where deeper level knowledge is offered.

+Shenzhen Middle School Science Fiction Institute (SMSSFI)

+Shenzhen Middle School Science Fiction Institute is a students' association found to connect students with the same interest in the field of science fiction.

+Science fiction screening event, science fiction sharing activities and other activities related to science fiction were usually held by SFI.

+The First SFI (SFI I)

+A science fiction association called Sifi Science Fiction Institute was found by Liu Yu in 2021.

+In the summary part of the yearly audit 2022, Liu said: "Our Sci-Fi Science Fiction Institute was established around November, so strictly speaking, it has only been developing for a little over half a year.
+As a newly born club, we are facing a severe shortage of manpower, and there was no such club before for us to learn from, so we are also facing a lack of inspiration in terms of club activities.
+At the same time, the pandemic has hindered our progress, with online classes lasting for a long time before we returned to school, which meant that our club activities had almost no time to be carried out.
+However, overall, we have preliminarily established the high-level structure and division of labor of our science fiction club, which can maintain normal operation, and club activities have been conducted, roughly clarifying the mode of holding club classes.In summary, we are steadily improving and can now stand firm."

+However, due to the impact of the COVID, SFI I had trouble recruit new members, and was ordered to dissolve by the Council of Association Union after it failed to pass the yearly audit in 2023.

+The Second SFI (SFI II)

+Another science fiction related association was found in 2023, but it never really worked as an association.
+It as ordered to dissolve by the Council of Association Union after it failed to pass the yearly audit in 2024.